The illusion of illusions: There are no optical corrections in the Parthenon: Discussion

 \subsection{Conclusion}

 The Parthenon is more than a building sitting on the Athenian Acropolis; it has become over the ages the very paradigm of antiquity, a vessel into which successive generations have poured their ideals of perfection.
 As such, it is the mother of all myths, each reflecting the intellectual preoccupations of the age.
 Vitruvius had promoted the idea of perfect proportional systems, an argument later dismantled by Claude Perrault \cite{Perrault1673}.
 In the nineteenth century, scholars and enthusiasts claimed to find the golden ratio within its proportions \cite{zeising1854lehre,ghyka1927esthetique}, a notion that has since been debunked \cite{markowsky1992misconceptions,livio2008golden} but will probably linger forever in the public mind.
 Similarly, the Parthenon has been cast as an ultimate trompe-l'oeil, supposedly designed to exploit visual illusions in its curves and refinements.
 Yet no historical or scientific evidence support such claims.
-What we learn from the Parthenon is that we are prone to delude ourselves in the pursuit of ancient mysteries and ideal fantasies of order and harmony.\\
+The main lesson from the Parthenon is that we are prone to delude ourselves in the pursuit of ancient mysteries and ideal fantasies of order and harmony.\\

 There is, nevertheless, much to be learned from the wisdom of ancient Greece.
 In the \textit{Republic} (Book VII, 523a–527c), Plato insists that geometry trains the soul to see beyond sensory deception.
-Likewise, it is time to transcend our own tendency to see illusions where none exist.
-Applying mathematics and science to achieve such clarity seems to be a sensible way to proceed.
+It is time to transcend our own tendency to see illusions where none exist and apply mathematics and science to see beyond our own delusions.\\